This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 See my full review here.

-4. Cempedak Island – Adults-only luxury pool villas off Bintan
+4. Cempedak Island – for adults-only luxury pool villas off Bintan

 Sister property to Nikoi, Cempedak Isand is the adults-version only of the same owner.
 While Nikoi is beautiful, its main drawback to me was its appeal to families and its very kids-friendly approach which meant that, given the small size of the islands, it was not suitable for couples looking for romance.
 There were no romantic dinner options, no cozy areas to unwind and no peace by the pool

-This has changed with Cempedak, a private island resort off Bintan that provides eco-friendly and sustainable pool villas with sea views.
+This has changed with Cempedak, a private island resort near Singapore and just off Bintan that provides eco-friendly and sustainable pool villas with sea views.

 Some of the same philosophy elements from Nikoi are also followed followed here and the resort also operates without air conditioning and on a mandatory full board basis but, as kids are not allowed, it all has a much more grown-up air.